ddessy/PlayerCentricRuleBasedAdaptation/README.md

 During playing time, monitoring of registered metric can be canceled by calling the  `public bool RegisterMetric(String metric)` method with the metric name, which will incur stopping the monitoring of this metric and evaluation of its features.
 For a monitored metric, any of its patterns or rules set for observing can be stopped by calling the `public bool UnregisterPattern(String patternName)` method.

+## Deployment
+The source code of the asset together with its Visual studio solution can be found [here](https://github.com/ddessy/PlayerCentricRuleBasedAdaptation/tree/master/PlayerCentricRuleBasedAdaptationSource).
+After building of the solution the resulted dlls files have to be imported to the Unity project.

 ## Unit tests
 The source code of all unit tests can be found [here](https://github.com/ddessy/PlayerCentricRuleBasedAdaptation/tree/master/PlayerCentricRuleBasedAdaptationSource/UnitTestRuleBasedAdaptation).
 They can be executed with the test tool of the Visual Studio.